quantiacs/documentation/en/source/user_guide/local_development.md

 1. **Launch Jupyter**: Start Jupyter Notebook or Jupyter Lab.

-2. **Open a Strategy File**: Load any `.ipynb` strategy file.
+2. **Open a strategy file**: Load any `.ipynb` strategy file.

-3. **List Dependencies**: Execute `!conda list` in a notebook cell to display installed packages.
+3. **List dependencies**: Execute `!conda list` in a notebook cell to display installed packages.

-4. **Review Dependencies**: Ensure all required dependencies for your strategy are present and up-to-date.
+4. **Review dependencies**: Make sure all required dependencies for your strategy are present and up to date.

-This quick check aids in maintaining a robust environment for your Quantiacs trading strategies.
+This quick check helps keep your Quantiacs development environment in working order.

-## How to Check the qnt Library
+## How to check the qnt library

-Using the Quantiacs (qnt) library involves a few basic steps to create and run a trading strategy.
-Here's a guide on how to do it:
+To use the Quantiacs (qnt) library, follow these basic steps to create and run a trading strategy.

-### Step 1: Create a Strategy
+### Step 1: Create a strategy

-The first step in utilizing the qnt library is to define your trading strategy.
-An example of a simple strategy is provided below in the `strategy.py` file.
-This example demonstrates a basic long-short trading strategy based on the crossing of two simple moving averages (SMAs) with lookback periods of 20 and 200 trading days.
+First, define your trading strategy.
+The `strategy.py` file below shows a basic long-short strategy based on the crossing of two simple moving averages (SMAs) with lookback periods of 20 and 200 trading days.

-### Example Strategy: Simple Moving Average Crossover
+### Example strategy: simple moving average crossover

-The following Python code illustrates a straightforward implementation of a trading strategy using the qnt library:
+Here is a trading strategy implemented with the qnt library:

 ```python
 # import os